symfony-cmf/symfony-cmf-docs/bundles/routing/dynamic.rst

 .. caution::

-    You must install the CMF ``CoreBundle`` to utilize this feature if your app does not have at least DoctrineBundle 1.3 installed.
+    You must install the CoreBundle to utilize this feature if your app does not have at least DoctrineBundle 1.3 installed.

 .. _bundles-routing-dynamic-generator: